ChristianGalla/AutoStartConfirm/README.md

 ## Installation

-The installer of the latest version can be downloaded from the [release page](https://github.com/ChristianGalla/AutoStartConfirm/releases/latest).
+The installers of the latest version can be downloaded from the [release page](https://github.com/ChristianGalla/AutoStartConfirm/releases/latest).

+There are two versions:
+1. AutoStartConfirmSetup_Standalone.msi
+2. AutoStartConfirmSetup_FrameworkDependent.msi

+Usually, you should download and install **AutoStartConfirmSetup_Standalone.msi**.
+This version includes all dependencies and can easily be installed on any computer.

+The installer **AutoStartConfirmSetup_FrameworkDependent.msi** includes all dependencies except the [.NET Desktop Runtime 6](https://dotnet.microsoft.com/en-us/download/dotnet/6.0) and is therefore much smaller.
+If multiple programs are using this runtime, it is possible to save disk space having only one central runtime installation.
+When using this installer, you are responsible for installing the runtime.
+If it is not installed, the program cannot run.

+### Windows Package Manager (Winget)

-Also, this program is available via [winget](https://learn.microsoft.com/en-us/windows/package-manager/winget/):
+This program is available via [winget](https://learn.microsoft.com/en-us/windows/package-manager/winget/).
+You can install it using the following command prompt or PowerShell command:

 ```powershell
 winget install ChristianGalla.AutoStartConfirm